 PlayStation 5 verdict

 While its brash, hulking design means the PS5 is possibly going to make a bad first impression with some, spend 10 minutes playing games on one and we think it’ll win anyone over – and then some.
+Whether it’ll be remembered as fondly as its mighty predecessor is still to be determined, but the PS5 is pound-for-pound the best console in the world right now.

 In-your-face like no console before it, but huge amounts of power, clever hardware and a near enough guarantee of great games to come make the PS5 hard to resist